 The E-Z Tip Extractor simply rotates out of the way when you want to remove the breech plug.
 I recently saw a guy at the range that still had the old style extractor.
 No wonder he waited so long between cleanings.
 If I had a spare, he would have paid $50 for it.

 Easier to clean = clean more often = better shot groups.
-Click for more info on EZ Tip Primer Extractor for your Thompson Center Encore.
+Click if you need an EZ Tip Primer Extractor for your Thompson Center Encore.

 Additional Gear for the Range